lukenieland/nba-stats-etl-dashboard/README.md

 ## How To Use

+Use the interactive link above ...
+OR:
 1. Clone the repository.
 2. Run `main.py` (uncomment HTML scraping block) to scrape and build the dataset.
 3. Open the `.pbix` file in Power BI Desktop and connect to `stats.csv`.
-(Or use the interactive link above)
 4. Explore insights or customize visuals as needed.

 ## Skills Demonstrated